Car insurance is costly for 21-year-old drivers. Find out how to save with our expert advice.

 On average, a car insurance policy for a 21-year-old driver will cost $1,584 — about $850 more than the national average.
 Although a 21-year-old is no longer a teen driver, they’re still considered a risky client to an insurance company.
 Historical data shows younger drivers are more likely to get into car accidents and receive citations — all of which puts an insurance company at more financial risk and thus they’ll charge more in premium.

 Still, there are ways to save as a 21-year-old driver.
 Let’s breakdown some cheap car insurance providers and other ways to save.

 Using a methodology outlined here, we discovered that USAA is the cheapest car insurance company for 21-year-old drivers.
 At $966 for a standard six-month policy, USAA will set you back $161 per month.

-If you’re not a military member or related to one, State Farm offers the second cheapest premium at $1,319.
+If you’re not in the military or related to someone who is, State Farm offers the second cheapest premium at $1,319.
 This policy will cost you $59 more per month than USAA.
 Bear in mind, this data should only be considered as a jumping-off point.
 Your insurance costs can be lower if you’re still on your parent’s policy or if you bundle with renters insurance.
-Find a quote for your driving profile by entering your zip code below.

 Although 21-year-olds are paying more than the national average, there’s a considerable drop in car insurance premiums from 20-year-olds.
-Comparing the two ages, on average, 21-year-olds pay $451 less per six-month policy.
+On average, 21-year-olds pay $451 less than do 20-year-olds per six-month policy.